-ICSJ Migrant Ministry
+Migrant Ministry

 As a Catholic parish committed to the Gospel’s call to welcome the stranger, we recognize the urgent need to support migrants and refugees in our community.
 Chicago has seen a growing number of individuals and families seeking safety, stability, and opportunity, yet many face challenges in accessing basic necessities, legal assistance, and education.
+This is the spirit in which ICSJ’s Migrant Ministry serves.

 How You Can Help